This article originally appeared on VICE UK.

-It's time to call it: the internet has stopped being fun.
+It's time to call it: The internet has stopped being fun.
 Like all good love affairs, it started exciting.
 We used to stay up late and laugh together, now it's just helping us to argue for longer.
-The long idle summers of Albino Black Sheep and Chris Crocker turned into a grey unceasing winter of big data billionaires and live-streamed tortures.
-We're under surveillance, unable to concentrate, we're not present, we can't sleep – we can't even cross roads any more.
-It's the reason you can't finish a book and why John Lewis already knows you've been thinking about buying a Nutri-Bullet.
-Yet – like so many terrible relationships – despite all of the energy-sapping, data-mining exhaustion of it all, we can't quit.
+The long idle summers of Albino Black Sheep and Chris Crocker turned into a gray unceasing winter of big data billionaires and live-streamed tortures.
+We're under surveillance, unable to concentrate, we're not present, we can't sleep—we can't even cross the street anymore.
+It's the reason you can't finish a book and why department stores already know that you've been thinking about buying a Nutri-Bullet.
+Yet—like so many terrible relationships—despite all of the energy-sapping, data-mining exhaustion of it all, we can't quit.

 What's worse is: we know all this.
 You hardly need another book, another inflamed headline, another podcast to detail the multitude of ways in which your phone is ruining your life.
 Yet despite all that, we only seem capable of taking the conversation halfway.
-We've diagnosed the problem, but for a generation that prides itself on being "woke" we've been surprisingly nonplussed about coming up with a solution to what is surely the most universally pervasive issue of our lifetime.
+We've diagnosed the problem, but for a generation that prides itself on being "woke, of course, " we've been surprisingly nonplussed about coming up with a solution to what is surely the most universally pervasive issue of our lifetime.

 We've failed to address the problem mostly because we don't know where to start.
-As we understand it, the internet is like a life support system.
+As we see it, the internet is like a life support system.
 Deciding one day to pull it from our veins would leave us gasping frantically before plunging into an endless, lonely abyss.
-We can't return to a world without it, and to remove ourselves from the world with it – by becoming Amish or moving to the Outer Hebrides – feels like a stretch.
-We could delete all of our accounts, but how would we find out if we've been invited to birthday drinks?
+We can't return to a world without it, and to remove ourselves from the world with it—by becoming Amish—feels like a stretch.
+We could delete all of our accounts, but how would we find out if we've been invited to get birthday drinks?

 The continuation of the current slide is not inevitable.
 After all, the iPhone is only a decade old, and the worldwide web only 25.
-What we've broadly come to consider as the beginning of a decline could equally turn out to be a period of technological naivety – the time before we truly grasped what we were prepared to sacrifice and what we wanted in return.
-Technology will of course shape the future, but it's also totally conceivable that a struggle to redefine the role it plays in our lives will take place.
+What we've broadly come to consider as the beginning of a decline could equally turn out to be a period of technological naivety—the time before we truly grasped what we were prepared to sacrifice and what we wanted in return.
+Tech, of course, shapes the future, but it's also totally conceivable that a struggle to redefine the role it plays in our lives will take place.

 Small but meaningful changes are already taking place.
 Policy-makers are debating whether or not smartphones have a place in the classroom, restaurants are banning them at dinner tables and businesses are demanding they stay out of meetings.
-The battle between music venues and smartphones is a long and storied one – notably tech company Yondr have even created phone cases which lock once people enter the venue's designated "phone-free zone".
-As of March this year, driving while texting will cost the driver a £200 fine and six points on their license.
-All across public life the assumed omnipresence of technology is being challenged.
+The battle between music venues and smartphones is a long and storied one—notably tech company Yondr have even created phone cases which lock once people enter the venue's designated "phone-free zone."
+As of March this year, driving while texting will cost the driver a $250 fine and six points on their license in the UK.
+All across public life, the assumed omnipresence of technology is being challenged.

 Individually, we've been addressing it as well.
 The idea of a "digital detox" dates back to the days of the Blackberry.
-Classically they're centred around idyllic, phone-free retreats, but most organisations also promote ways of building a positive relationship with technology in the real world.
-When I contacted Tanya Goodin, founder of digital detox organisation Time To Log Off , about her retreats, she said they were similar to other kinds of rehab: people know they've got a problem and want help.
+Classically they're centered around idyllic, phone-free retreats, but most organizations also promote ways of building a positive relationship with technology in the real world.
+When I contacted Tanya Goodin, founder of the digital detox organization Time To Log Off, about her retreats, she said they were similar to other kinds of rehab: People know they've got a problem and want help.
 "At the end, when we give them their phones back, there's always one person who says they don't want it," she says, laughing.

 Crucial to their success is how digital detoxes have married the spheres of technology and the burgeoning wellness industry.
 With the rise in popularity of mindfulness apps like Headspace, the fashionability of meditation has brought with it a keen interest in the benefits of going phone-free.
-There are now, somewhat ironically, a wealth of apps designed to help people use their phones and computers productively – from Self Control, which allows you to block certain websites for spell of time, to Stay On Task, which simply nudges you to check that you're getting on with whatever it is you're supposed to be doing.
-Silicon Valley has led the way elsewhere, pioneering the idea of a literal "Digital Sabbath" – insisting employees take a day of technology-free rest on the weekend.
+There are now—somewhat ironically—a wealth of apps designed to help people use their phones and computers productively—from Self Control, which allows you to block certain websites for a certain amount of time, to Stay On Task, which simply nudges you to check that you're getting on with whatever it is you're supposed to be doing.
+Silicon Valley has led the way elsewhere, pioneering the idea of a literal "Digital Sabbath"—insisting employees take a day of technology-free rest on the weekend.